-In the United States, the mortality rate attributable to HCV infection is now greater than the rate associated with 60 other infectious diseases reported to the CDC, including HIV infection [51; 52].
-Individuals born between 1945 and 1964, or "baby boomers," account for the vast majority of HCV fatalities, often acquiring HCV during adolescence or young adulthood through experimentation with injection or inhaled drugs [53].
-Between 1999 and 2007, approximately 75% of HCV fatalities occurred among this population, increasing to 82.5% of HCV fatalities between 2014 and 2018 [51].
-A 2023 report from the CDC suggests that the majority of people with HCV still have not been cured nearly a decade after direct-acting antiviral agents were first approved in the United States [54].
-The U.S. Preventive Services Task Force recommends one-time screening for HCV infection in all adults 18 to 79 years of age regardless of risk level [55].
-In addition, the CDC recommends universal HCV screening for all U.S. adults, for all pregnant women during every pregnancy, for any requesting screening, and periodically in those persons with risk factors [45].
+In the United States, the mortality rate attributable to HCV infection is now greater than the rate associated with HIV infection [59; 72].
+Individuals born between 1945 and 1964, or "baby boomers," account for the vast majority of HCV fatalities, often acquiring HCV during adolescence or young adulthood through experimentation with injection or inhaled drugs [59].
+Between 1999 and 2007, approximately 75% of HCV fatalities occurred among this population, increasing to 82.5% of HCV fatalities between 2014 and 2018 [59; 63].
+The U.S. Preventive Services Task Force recommends one-time screening for HCV infection in all adults 18 to 79 years of age regardless of risk level [52].
+In addition, HCV screening is recommended for all pregnant women, for any requesting screening, and periodically in those persons with risk factors.